CodeusTech/Xita/README.md

 # Xita Cross-Compiler (AArch64)
 #### Version: v0.24
+**NOTE:  For sake of consistency, this repository will be renamed to `Xita-AArch64` starting with v0.25.**

 This respository provides the Linux-to-Xita cross compiler.
 This **X-Ita Control System** compiler targets ARM's AArch64 architecture.
 As of the current version, it specifically targets BCM 2837 (Rasberry Pi 3 B+).
 However, it could be adapted to fit other AArch64 chips with ease.